freechie/fusion-manaba/README.md

 # Fusion Manaba Ecommerce Platform

 > **Status:** Work in progress.
-This is a portfolio project for developing and
+This is a portfolio project demonstrating
-> demonstrating full-stack ecommerce engineering practices; it is not a live
+> full-stack ecommerce engineering practices, with the goal of becoming a live
 > production store.

 Fusion Manaba is a server-rendered ecommerce application built with Next.js,